Using Single Sign-On (SSO) Services with Heroku, for Administrators

 - Microsoft Active Directory (use SAML 2.0 instructions below now)

 SSO set up for other SAML 2.0 compliant IdPs

 Most SAML 2.0 compliant identity providers require the same information about the service provider for set up.
 (Heroku is the service provider.)
-These values are specific to your Heroku Organization and are available in the “Settings” tab of the Heroku Organization where you want to enable SSO.
+These values are specific to your Heroku Enterprise Team(s) and are available in the “Settings” tab of the Heroku Enterprise Team(s) where you want to enable SSO.